maciek1839/spring-cloud-demo/README.md

 [Reference](https://www.geeksforgeeks.org/acceptance-testing-software-testing/)

-System and acceptance tests are in the `test-util` module.
+System and acceptance tests are in the `tests` module.
 Run them when all microservices are up.

 Thanks to automatic tests you don't need to manually verify is services are fine after making major changes.